-Unit Operation -II UO-II BTL-404
+Unit Operation -II UO-II BTL-404 Course title Short title Course code

 Course Description: The goals of the course are to understand the basic principles of mechanical operation and their applications in different areas of engineering and technology.
 The subject also includes solids handling and process characteristics for solids to process in industrial operations.